technowledgy/vue-postgrest/docs/guide/index.md

 npm install vue-postgrest
 ```

 The default export provides the plugin to use in your `main.js`.
 When installing the plugin, you can pass the root URI of your PostgREST server as a plugin option.
-All requests to the API made by the mixin, component or instance methods will use this URI as base.
+All requests to the API made by the composble, mixin, component or instance methods will use this URI as base.

 ``` js
 import { createApp } from 'vue'